VeduStorm/ai_chatbot/README.md

 - Apple Silicon Mac (for MPS acceleration) or CUDA GPU (Tested on Apple Silicon M2)

 ### Note for Developers:
-To view the source code, to run offline on your own system or to contribute in this project reach out to us via <a href="mailto:vedant.storm@gmail.com">E-Mail</a>
+To view the source code or to contribute in this project reach out to us via <a href="mailto:vedant.storm@gmail.com">E-Mail</a>

 ### Installation
 ```bash